 With changing customer needs and highly informed customers in today’s digital world, the traditional foot-in-the-door marketing technique might not be effective.
 However, the principles of this technique are still helpful, particularly in LinkedIn marketing strategy.

-Using the persuasive techniques of the foot-in-the-door salesman and combining with your content strategy, you can design a marketing strategy that gets you in the door of your prospects and the inner circle of their companies and finally to their bank account to get you paid.
-Here is a simple guideline to follow.
+Using the persuasive techniques of the foot-in-the-door salesman and combining them with your content strategy, you can design a marketing strategy that gets you in the door of your prospects and the inner circle of their companies and finally to their bank account to get you paid.
+Next, let’s see a simple guideline to follow.

 1) Start By Identifying The Right Prospect